CharlieC115/MS2-Trivia-World/README.md

 ---

+The website consists of 3 pages home, quizzes and contact us.
+The websites features are listed below:

 ### Navigation Bar

+* Navbar has a fixed position at the top of every page.
+It is responsive and for extra small devices, mobile devices, this list of pages will collapse into a burger menu.
+* The site logo/title on the left side can be used as a link back to the home page.
+* The page names on the right can be used to navigate back and forth between home, quizzes and contact us.

 ### Home Page

+#### Hero Image Section

+* This section has an image of '?' piled up to relate to the purpose of the site and has a welcome message that users can see when they first come to the site.

+#### Quiz section

+* This is clearly seperated from the other sections with a different background color.
+* This has an image of an animal/panda and the quiz title - Animals:easy so the user knows what the quiz is about.
+* The image grows when hovered over to give the user the confidence that this image is clickabe and will take them to the quiz.

+#### Contact Us section

+* This is clearly seperated from the other sections with a different background color.
+* The fields are all mandatory to stop the user from submitting forms missing vital fields.
+* The inputted form data will refresh when the form is submitted without refreshing the entire page.

 ### Quizzes Page

+#### Hero Image Section

+(same as the home page to keep consistancy throughout the site)
+* This section has an image of '?' piled up to relate to the purpose of the site and has a welcome message that users can see when they first come to the site.

+#### Quiz section

+(same as the home page to keep consistancy throughout the site)
+* This is clearly seperated from the other sections with a different background color.
+* This has an image of an animal/panda and the quiz title - Animals:easy so the user knows what the quiz is about.
+* The image grows when hovered over to give the user the confidence that this image is clickabe and will take them to the quiz.

 ### Contact Us Page

+#### Hero Image Section

+(same as the home page to keep consistancy throughout the site)
+* This section has an image of '?' piled up to relate to the purpose of the site and has a welcome message that users can see when they first come to the site.

+#### Contact Us section

+(same as the home page to keep consistancy throughout the site)
+* This is clearly seperated from the other sections with a different background color.
+* The fields are all mandatory to stop the user from submitting forms missing vital fields.
+* The inputted form data will refresh when the form is submitted without refreshing the entire page.

 ### Footer

+* Links to social media pages so users can easily navigate to social pages of the group.
+These will open in a blank page so the user doesn't lose their place on the page.

 ## Technologies used

 ---